BodiAugustus/ashley_defi/README.md

 #70.
 Created courses folder inside of marketplace folder.
 Created manage.js and owned.js inside courses folder.
 Set up initial pages.
 Changed name of CourseCard to OwnedCourseCard and created a new file of the same name inside ui/course/card.
 Updated index, deleted old card folder and file contents.
 Made work as before.

 #71.
 Created links array of objects inside the header component, passed as a prop into breadcrumbs for use there.
 Mapped over the links inside of breadcrumbs.

+#72.
+Created link folder inside of components/common.
+Created index.js inside of that.
+Created an ActiveLink wrapper to wrap around anchor tag elements in order to add additional styling and other props.
+Imported useRouter to compare path name with link href.
+Created active link for breadCrumbs component.